mozamimy/rbtclk/README.md

 ### Mode

 Now we support only a clock mode.
-Countdown timer mode and Countup timer mode are our future works.
+Countdown timer mode and countup timer mode are our future works.

-#### example
+#### Example

 ```shell
 $ rbtclk --mode clock